nithilabalaji/recipe-analysis/README.md

 The original dataset has 83782 rows and 13 columns.
 We will go further into the relevant columns in the next section.

 # Data Cleaning and Exploratory Data Analysis

+Our dataset is a merge of two dataframes, one containing the original recipes, and another with information on how users interacted with a particular recipe.
+The interactions gives us information like ratings and reviews.
+In order to clean our data the following steps were taken,
+1. Fillng all missing values in the rating column with Nan.
+Ratings range from 0-5, so filling values with 0 adds bias to our data.
+2. Grouping data based on recipe ID and taking the average of all ratings per recipe.

+We know how a dataframe with a unique row for each recipe.
+We then add two columns, 'year' and 'calories' using information already in the data to help us later on in the project.

+Here are the relevant columns,
+- name: The title of the recipe
+- id: Unique number assigned to each recipe
+- minutes: Minutes to complete recipe
+- year: The year recipe was uploaded to the site
+- tags: A list of tags associated with the recipe
+- n_steps: Number of steps in recipe
+- n_ingredients: Number of ingredients required
+- average_rating: Average of all ratings on recipe (0-5)
+- calories: Reported calories the recipe contains

 # Assessment of Missingness